bakislide/islide_photo_generator/README.md

 Position: IT Operations @ ISlideUSA

-ISlide art file mock-up generator.
+Project: ISlide art file mock-up generator.
 Inputs images, text, colors, and sizing to calibrate according to ISlide's sizing charts and custom fields for each slide.
-This is an MVP prototype that will go into production.
+This is a Minimum Viable Product prototype that will go into production.
 Live on the Google Cloud Platform.